 What is the Phantom Program?

-The Phantom Program offers a comprehensive fellowship opportunity that enables individuals to gain valuable knowledge from leading experts in the field of artificial intelligence.
+The Phantom Program offers an opportunity for individuals to gain valuable knowledge from leading experts in the field of artificial intelligence.
 The program follows a highly rigorous selection process, ensuring that only top-tier personnel are accepted into the AI Accelerator.
-These successful candidates, referred to as Phantoms, will collaborate with the most distinguished AI researchers globally, working alongside both fellow Airmen and Guardians who oversee specific AI projects.
+These successful candidates, referred to as Phantoms, will collaborate with the most distinguished AI researchers globally, working alongside Airmen and Guardians who oversee specific AI projects.
 Phantoms will be responsible for contributing their specialized knowledge and expertise to a range of projects, while also innovating and developing novel processes to facilitate the successful integration of AI research into practical application.
-Throughout the course of the five-month 1 program, Phantoms will be exposed to cutting-edge AI research, real-world implementable solutions, customized AI training, and a distinctive career-enhancing experience.
+Strategic Theater Planning and technical phantoms will embed in AIA research projects, education phantoms will work on AIA education projects, and PA phantoms will work as PA for the AIA.
+In addition to helping on AIA projects, All phantoms will write an impact paper of publishable quality, where they will explore research on an AI topic of interest valuable to their home unit or career field.
+Over the course of the five-month program, Phantoms will be exposed to cutting-edge AI research, real-world implementable solutions, customized AI training, and a distinctive career-enhancing experience.

 Phantom Program Training